 All these major reforms in Latin America demonstrate how standards for competition are rising significantly.
 They pose a challenge for companies, as decisions from Latin American authorities can sometimes be more difficult to predict.
 Penalties have increased, demands on firms have grown progressively stricter and authorities have become more active and have greater enforcement powers.
 In Chile, the FNE's growth in terms of experience and consolidation has been manifested in a greater level of success in its actions against cartels, both before the Competition Tribunal (TDLC) and the Supreme Court.
-In fact, the last rejected FNE claim regarding a cartel case was filed in 2009.20 The FNE has obtained convictions in the 19 claims filed since then.
+In fact, the last rejected FNE claim regarding a cartel case was filed in 2009.
+The FNE has obtained convictions in the 19 claims filed since then.

 This evolution occurs in a regulatory environment in which the legal and institutional frameworks are rather young.
-This means that the criteria to be applied by the authorities are often still uncertain.21 Authorities may be overzealous in their investigations, applying conservative standards and in some cases requesting excessive information from the involved parties (e.g., during the process of notification of concentrations).
-For example, in Chile there are not many rulings on unilateral conduct, the merger control regime is still young, and the first and only case of concerted practices as a hub-and-spoke cartel was sentenced by the Supreme Court in April 2020.22 This most recent case is especially relevant from the compliance standpoint.
-One of the most relevant aspects https://cdn.cade.gov.br/portal-ingles/topics/publications/guidelines/ GuidelinesCADEsAntitrustLeniencyProgram.pdf.
+This means that the criteria to be applied by the authorities are often still uncertain.19 Authorities may be overzealous in their investigations, applying conservative standards and in some cases requesting excessive information from the involved parties (e.g., during the process of notification of concentrations).
+For example, in Chile there are not many rulings on unilateral conduct, the merger control regime is still young, and the first and only case of concerted practices as a hub-and-spoke cartel was sentenced by the Supreme Court in April 2020.20 This case is especially relevant from the compliance standpoint.
+One of the most relevant aspects of the TDLC ruling was the recognition of the role of compliance programmes as potential tools for mitigating and even exempting liability.
+However, the Supreme Court disagreed with the TDLC, establishing that compliance programmes do not constitute exemptions of responsibility, even though the court agreed with the TDLC regarding the possibility that a complete, real and serious programme can be considered when determining the amount of the fine.